your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ## Difficult Terrain

 Combat rarely takes place in bare rooms or on featureless plains.
-Boulder-strewn caverns, briarchoked forests, treacherous staircases—the setting of a typical fight contains difficult terrain.
+Boulder-strewn caverns, briarchoked forests, treacherous staircases — the setting of a typical fight contains difficult terrain.

 Every foot of movement in difficult terrain costs 1 extra foot.
 This rule is true even if multiple things in a space count as difficult terrain.